.png)

 Expanding or operating a business in Thailand means engaging with the country's statutory social security system early and correctly.
 Unlike discretionary benefits, SSO Thailand compliance is mandatory and closely monitored by regulators.

-This guide explains how SSO Thailand works, who must contribute, how contributions are calculated, and how employers stay compliant, with special attention to foreign employees and common mistakes companies make.
+This guide explains how SSO Thailand works, who must contribute, how to calculate contributions correctly under the new 2026 rules, and how to stay compliant for both local and foreign employees.

 SSO Thailand refers to Thailand's compulsory social security system administered by the Social Security Office (SSO).
 It operates under the Social Security Act and forms the backbone of Thailand's employee welfare framework.